remcoros/lnd-startos/docs/integrations/zap/README.md

     1. Under Tor-Enabled Apps, click the gear icon
     1. Add Zap and press the back arrow
     1. In the big onion at the top, click `Start`
+1. In your phone settings, navigate to `Network & Internet > Advanced > Private DNS` and toggle Private DNS Mode off.
 1. In Zap
     1. Click `Setup Wallet`
     1. Click `Connect to Remote Node`